athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 #### Next

-In the next lesson, you will discover how to develop Multilayer Perceptron models for time series forecasting.
+In the next lab, you will discover how to develop Multilayer Perceptron models for time series forecasting.